crodrigoquero/C4Imaging/README.md

 ![Deployment Diagram for 1st Sample Configuration](../main/images/State1_output.png?raw=true "State 1 output for 1st Sample Configuration (multi-state version)")

+As you can see the output is so simple: just categorises images by aspect ratio.

 __Deployment Diagram for 1st Sample Configuration (multi-state version)__

 Next we can see some kind of basic deployment, but this time with some more states, which all together are going to do something a llitle bit more interesting: